Isla Fisher breaks silence following end of 14-year marriage to Sacha Baron Cohen

-Isla Fisher shares update following end of 14-year marriage to Sacha Baron Cohen
+Isla Fisher shares personal update following end of 14-year marriage to Sacha Baron Cohen

 Couple, who share three children, announced their split in April amid Rebel Wilson’s allegations of inappropriate behaviour